-Marijuana Laws in Oregon
+Marijuana Laws In Oregon

-Marijuana DUI vs. Alcohol DUI
+Marijuana DUI Vs. Alcohol DUI

-A conviction in another jurisdiction can and most likely will be used by prosecutors when counting the number of prior convictions, you have.
+A conviction in another jurisdiction can and most likely will be used by prosecutors when counting the number of prior convictions you have.

-Are You Facing Marijuana DUI or related Charges in Oregon?
+Are You Facing Marijuana DUI Or Related Charges In Oregon?

-If you or someone you love has been charged with a marijuana-related driving offense, consider working with an experienced Criminal Defense Attorney to learn more about your rights.
-At Robert L. Sepp, Attorney at Law, we work diligently to explore all available avenues that can help us build a solid defense.
-While the consequences and penalties of marijuana charges in Oregon are governed by statutory law, we can help to answer any questions you have, strive for a dismissal, and aggressively defend your case.
+If you or someone you love has been charged with a marijuana-related driving offense, consider working with an experienced criminal defense attorney to learn more about your rights.
+The attorney at Robert L. Sepp, Attorney at Law, works diligently to explore all available avenues that can help build a solid defense.
+While the consequences and penalties of marijuana charges in Oregon are governed by statutory law, attorney Robert L. Sepp can answer any questions you have, strive for a dismissal and aggressively defend your case.